OpenWaterFoundation/owf-learn-virtualbox/mkdocs-project/docs/create-guest/linux-debian-jessie/create-guest-debian-jessie.md

 * A dynamically allocated file will only grow in size when the guest operating system stores data on the virtual hard disk.
 If the upper limit can be reasonably estimated, then a dynamically allocated file is a good option.
+For example, use smaller number (e.g., 20 GB) for a development machine and a larger number (e.g., 80 GB) for database server with multiple large databases.
-* The memory setting should take into account the total amount of hard disk on the machine and the number of VMs that may be configured on the machine in addition to the host operating system.
+* The disk space setting and number of VMs should take into account the total amount of hard disk on the machine and the number of VMs that may be configured on the machine in addition to the host operating system.
 Use the Windows ***System Information*** or other tool to check how much disk space is available.
+VMs that are no longer needed can be deleted to free up disk space.
+For example, if software files are stored in repositories, they can be restored as needed on new VMs.

 The following example uses a dynamically allocated hard drive with maximum of 20 GB, which is more than the default of 8 GB, on a Windows host machine that has a 1TB second (`D:`) hard drive.